 Now that we’ve gotten the belt drive wheels out of the way… It’s time for the big guns: the Direct Drive Wheels.
 Again, I just want to reiterate how awesome it is to see these wheels breaking the sub-$1,000 barrier!
 A couple years ago, you could not get a unit for under $1,000.
 Now, you actually have choices!
 Now bear in mind, that Direct Drive wheels do require more effort and finagling to work.
 You would definitely need to buy a separate pedal set, and even a special wheel rim solution to work with it.
 These are not nearly as turn-key as any of the other wheels we listed, so keep that in mind.

-One of the first Direct Drive wheels that I would say I would actually recommend for the price is the SimXperience AccuForce V2.
+One of the interesting direct drive wheels on the market is the SimXperience AccuForce V2.
 This was a wheel that was in my “Over $1,000” price bracket in the last revision of the guide, and it’s a welcome change to see it now in the sub-$1,000 category.
-The AccuForce utilizes a 13Nm Servo-Stepper Hybrid motor, similar to the Simagic M10, so it is not as smooth as higher tier Direct Drive wheels that utilize a brushless Servo motor.
+The AccuForce utilizes a 13Nm Servo-Stepper Hybrid motor, similar to the Simagic M10, so it is said to be a hair “Granier” as higher tier Direct Drive wheels that utilize a brushless Servo motor.
 However, this is still a great Direct Drive wheel, and it actually comes in a few different flavors.
 The Pro model comes with a 330MM steering wheel with 12 buttons and paddle shifters, for $999.
 If you want to use your own rim with the wheel, then you can pick the AccuForce Your Way, which allows you to mount a steering wheel or button box that has a 50 or 70mm bolt pattern on it.
 This model retails for $699.
 If you want just the bare minimum components, the DIY option retails for $599.
 Now, this is definitely a bit above the Simagic in terms of price, but I’d feel a lot more comfortable going with SimXperience, which is a fairly well trusted brand.

 And then… We have yet more Direct Drive wheels to break under $1,000!
 SimPliCity has two model series of wheels that are being sold under $1,000.